 - All residents are expected to know and comply with all applicable Federal, State and local laws and guidelines.

-All residents are responsible for knowing and complying with Student Housing Services Community Standards and University regulations.
+All residents are responsible for knowing and complying with SHS Community Standards and University regulations.
 Please take time to review all the policies and standards on this website.
 If you have any questions, please ask a Student Housing Services staff member.

 For information on Student Housing’s conduct process, see our page on the Conduct Process and Procedures.